CyberFlameGO/svnpython/Doc/library/logging.rst

    Does basic configuration for the logging system by creating a :class:`StreamHandler` with a default :class:`Formatter` and adding it to the root logger.
+The function does nothing if any handlers have been defined for the root logger.
 The functions :func:`debug`, :func:`info`, :func:`warning`, :func:`error` and :func:`critical` will call :func:`basicConfig` automatically if no handlers are defined for the root logger.

-   This function does nothing if the root logger already has handlers configured for it.
+   This function does nothing if the root logger already has handlers configured.

    .. versionchanged:: 2.4
       Formerly, :func:`basicConfig` did not take any keyword arguments.